clarkgranum/ef_core_spatialite_issue_14561/README.md

 # ef_core_spatialite_issue_14561

-This application is a sample to test EF Core Issue #14561.
-Run this web application and press the "Start Querying" button.
-It should crash after the process memory builds up a bit
+This is an ASP.NET Core 3.1 application to reproduce Issue #14561.
+Clone this repo and then run the application from Visual Studio.
+When the web browser opens press the "Start Querying" button.
+It should crash after the process memory builds up a bit.